Initial data analysis of the national German transplantation registry with a focus on kidney transplantation: Results

 \subsubsection{Time to Last Follow-up}

 There are multiple sources for the date of last follow-up in the dataset.
 First, ET directly provides a date for the last follow-up in \texttt{T\_Transplantation.C\_LastDate}.
 In the following, we will refer to this date as the ``Reported Last Follow-Up Date'' (``Reported LFUD'').
 Furthermore, ET and IQTIG each provide a series of \(0,1,\ldots\) follow-up dates in multi-sourced variable columns \texttt{T\_Kidney\_Followup.C\_Date}.
 The corresponding combined last follow-up date can be defined as the latest date for each recipient.
 We call this the ``Derived LFUD''.
-Data provided by the DSO includes only donor data without recipient follow-up.
+In contrast to the single ET source ``Reported LFUD'', this derived date is calculated from follow-up records contributed by both ET and IQTIG in \texttt{T\_Kidney\_Followup} and therefore reflects the latest available tracked follow-up entry in that table.
+Consequently, ``Derived LFUD'' can still be earlier than ``Reported LFUD'' if ET reports a later follow-up date in \texttt{T\_Transplantation.C\_LastDate} that is not present in follow-up observations.
+Data provided by the DSO includes only donor data without recipient follow-up. recipient follow-up.

 In general, IQTIG collects follow-up data during the initial hospital stay and one, two, and three years after transplantation, whereas ET may provide additional data e.g.~collected in the context of a registration for re-transplantation or -allocation.
 For both data providers, information beyond year 3 after transplantation may therefore be incomplete, but are included in the following to provide a full picture of the data.